 Say a colleague contacts you via DM asking for help with the password reset for the CRM software.
 Then someone else needs a new battery for her mouse.
 To optimize the workflow, the best thing is to move all these requests about different topics in the triage channel, which is like a virtual basket for all incoming requests.
 To better understand this concept, please see the visual below.
 You are the dunker, Slack is the person holding the ball so you can dunk:

 Yes!
 Y’all work so well together, so glad you agree!

 Your help desk team can then review the triage channel and quickly claim new tickets directly in Slack.
 That can be done by the responsible person or a person in charge of assigning tickets.
 Also, once the ticket is assigned to the right person, they can ask for clarification without having to leave Slack by simply sending a DM to the requester.

 Of course, if you can write it, you can “emoji it”.
 In Halp, for example, you can use an emoji reaction to assign tickets quickly.
 Like could assign the ticket in the triage channel to Jim in DevOps.

 Help desks in Slack are efficient help desks

 Being able to quickly deal with and resolve incoming issues is a trait of productive offices.
 Many times, however, help desk users have to switch back and forth between systems, which can cause delays.

 Using Slack as a help desk is a win-win because it streamlines all tickets in one central place.
 It also presents the queue of tickets so they can be organized, ranked and fixed, instead of a mix of requests coming from different sources, like email and phone calls.

 No matter the size of your company, using Slack as a help desk is a smart solution, either with a stand-alone system like Halp, or through integrations that combine with third-party software.
-Use it to cut response time, better organize incoming requests, and answer common questions automatically.
+Use it to cut response time, and better organize incoming requests.